Using Books When Teaching English to Children

 What kinds of books and stories can I use?

-Whenever possible, and especially with Kindergarten / Very Young Learners, choose a story with clear illustrations for visual support.
-Stories with a lot of repetition, like Goldilocks and the Three Bears, are especially good choices and encourage children to join in!
+Whenever possible – especially with Kindergarten and Very Young Learners – choose stories with clear illustrations to provide strong visual support.
+Stories with a lot of repetition, such as Goldilocks and the Three Bears, are particularly effective and naturally encourage children to join in.

-Stories that you can get through in one lesson are preferable.
-You can also choose slightly longer books and read a part in each lesson, but if possible keep these for children who have at least some understanding of English.
+Stories that you can complete within one lesson are often the easiest to work with.
+You can also choose slightly longer books and read a section in each lesson, but these tend to work better with children who already have some understanding of English.

 1. Just read!

-Don’t overlook the basic joy that children get from sitting in front of you and having the book read out loud.
-It doesn’t matter if they don’t understand all the words – they will be exposed to repetition of structures, intonation patterns and new vocabulary, especially if your book has plenty of visuals and repetition.
+Don’t underestimate the simple pleasure children get from sitting together and listening to a story being read aloud.
+It doesn’t matter if they don’t understand every word.
+They’re still being exposed to repetition of language, intonation patterns, and new vocabulary, especially when the story includes plenty of visuals and repeated phrases.

 2. Different Voices